 The principles, bibliography, and methodology of the analysis and description of Western medieval and Renaissance manuscripts.
 The course includes a survey of the development of the physical features of manuscript books and practical work by the students on particular points.
-This is a course for non-specialists, but applicants must have considerable background in the historical humanities and at least an introductory knowledge of Latin and Latin paleography is needed.
+Applicants must have considerable background in the historical humanities, and a good basic knowledge of Latin and Latin paleography is needed.

 Traditional research on manuscripts of the Middle Ages and Renaissance is based principally on the study of script and illumination.
 Without neglecting these important aspects, this course will show that there are other – and sometimes more conclusive – means to approach the codex and to uncover the information it conveys.
 The course will deal with manuscript materials, structure, layout, script and decoration, showing how to investigate and describe these features.